CycloneDX/cdxgen/README.md

                                   manufacturer, but may also be a distributor or repackager.
 Comma separated values for
                                   multiple urls.
+      --sbom-license              SPDX License ID for the final SBoM.
       --version                   Show version number                  [boolean] -h                              Show help                            [boolean]
 ```